CV writing and covering letters (Young HPC)

 So you know you need to get a job, but what will you actually need?

-CV is actually short for the Latin phrase 'curriculum vitae' but most people just refer to it as a CV.
-It acts as a record of your achievements and needs to be updated as you gain more experience and skills.
+CV is actually short for the Latin phrase 'curriculum vitae'.
+But most people just refer to it as a CV.
+It’s a record of your achievements, so it’s a good idea to update it whenever you gain more experience and skills.
 A CV needs to include the following: